spencertipping/phi/doc/evaluation.md

 1. A value either has a nonzero IO, or it is constant-folded.
 2. Values of IO-dependent types will be encoded in a quoted form to support reflection?
-3. IO-dependent IOs require the interpreter to be linked into the compiled program.
+3. IO-dependent IOs require some type of interpreter to be linked into the compiled program.

 - **Q:** how do we optimize the interpreter so (3) doesn't kill us?
 Using cons cells to have fully-quoted values isn't going to cut it for performance.